Adarma/DXL/README.md

 ## Unicode

-If you have problems with unicode characters in the Build Output, set windows to use UTF8 on the command line:
+If you have problems with unicode characters in the Build Output, set Microsoft Windows to use UTF8 on the command line:

 * Run `regedit`
 * Navigate to Key `HKEY_LOCAL_MACHINE\Software\Microsoft\Command Processor\`